 People often make the mistake of assuming that their lives need to be eternally and consistently exciting.
 This feeling is exacerbated by social media, in which we see all of our friends, family members, celebrities, and random other people enjoying exciting activities seemingly every day.
 FOMO or the “fear of missing out” is a phrase that refers to this sensation that if you're not hang gliding, windsurfing, jetting off to Europe, or getting married, you're not really living life.

 This couldn't be further from the truth.
 By learning to "be boring," you are not accepting a boring lifestyle.
 You are not telling yourself not to enjoy a fulfilling life.
 Rather, you are seeing excitement and thrill in the brilliant "everyday" moments of life.
-This is a wonderful way to exist.3.
-Slow down.
+This is a wonderful way to exist.

 This is a great reminder to write on Post-it notes and keep at your desk, on your refrigerator, or on your bathroom mirror.
 The two simple words, slow down, help us to remember to take life one moment at a time.
 Everyone's life is a journey.
 You cannot “win” life.
 Simply take it moment by moment and learn to enjoy the ride.

-A: Generally speaking, mindfulness is a state of being, and meditation is a deliberate practice — almost like an activity.
-You can use mindfulness at any time while doing absolutely any activity.
+Generally speaking, mindfulness is a state of being, and meditation is deliberate practice — almost like an activity.
+You can use mindfulness at any time while doing absolutely any activity, such as forest bathing.
 You cannot meditate any time, however.
 Meditation is more like sleeping.
-It's an activity that is meant to somewhat alter your state of mind.
-While mindfulness does alter your state of mind as well, it does not do so as drastically.
-Rather it's like putting a “mindful filter” on whatever it is you're doing at any given moment.
+It is an activity that is meant to somewhat alter your state of mind.
+While mindfulness does alter your state of mind as well, it does not do so drastically.
+Rather it is like putting a “mindful filter” on whatever it is you are doing at any given moment.

-A: While it is certainly easier than you think to become mindful every day, on a regular basis, it's also not necessary to attempt to be mindful 24/7/365 right away.
+While it is certainly easier than you think to become mindful every day, on a regular basis, it is also not necessary to attempt to be mindful 24/7/365 right away.
 Mindfulness practice can certainly be achieved at a maximum level, in which you are basically mindful throughout every activity that you do throughout the day.
-But if you want to go slowly and simply start by being mindful while you wash the dishes or mindful while you exercise, that's a great place to begin.
-Slowly, build your focus, attention, and capacity for mindfulness, and you'll begin to see amazing results in time.
+But if you want to go slowly and simply start by being mindful while you wash the dishes or mindful while you exercise, that is a great place to begin.
+Slowly, build your focus, attention, and capacity for mindfulness, and you will begin to see amazing results in time.

-A: The best way to teach your child any important life skill is to lead by example.
+The best way to teach your child any important life skill is to lead by example.
 When your children see you focusing on one task at a time, giving your full attention to whatever you are doing, and staying in the present moment, they will learn to do the same.
+You should also try and incorporate mindful activities for kids in their spare time.
+Speak with their teachers about bringing mindfulness in the classroom.

 Are you ready to try the practice of mindfulness for yourself?
 It’s easier than you think to begin.